zeke/devcenter-scraper/content/md/upgrade-heroku-postgres-with-pgbackups.md

 ## Prevent new updates

 It is important that no new data is written to your application during the upgrade process or it will not be transferred to the new database.
-To accomplish this, place your app into [maintenance mode](maintenance-mode) and spin down all non-web dynos (which continue to run, even with maintenance mode enabled).
+To accomplish this, place your app into [maintenance mode](maintenance-mode) and scale down to zero all non-web dynos (maintenance mode automatically scales down all web dynos).

 <p class="warning" markdown="1">
 Your application will be unavailable starting at this point in the upgrade process.